WasmEdge/docs/docs/start/build-and-run/cli.md

 ...
 ```

 The `wasmedge` CLI tool will execute the wasm file in ahead-of-time(AOT) mode or interpreter mode.
-If the file has been compiled with `wasmedge compile`, then WasmEdge will execute it in AOT mode, otherwise WasmEdge will execute it in interpreter mode.
+If the file has been compiled with `wasmedge compile`, then WasmEdge will execute it in AOT mode, otherwise, WasmEdge will execute it in interpreter mode.

 ## Options